muziejus/wandering-rocks/markdown/wanderingrocks.md

 the episode provides Joyce a bit of space in which to play outside the frame of the rest of the novel, which is, of course, already a very forgiving frame.

-Ellmann notes that the episode brings “the city of Dublin even more fully into the book by focusing upon it rather than upon Bloom or Stephen,” the two main characters of the novel (452).
+Richard Ellmann notes that the episode brings “the city of Dublin even more fully into the book by focusing upon it rather than upon Bloom or Stephen,” the two main characters of the novel (452).
 In its difference from the rest of the novel on these terms, it also reflects back on the rest of the novel.
-Gilbert adds, “In its structure and its _technic_ (“labyrinth”) this episode may be regarded as a small-scale model of _Ulysses_ as a whole” (227).
+Stuart Gilbert adds, “In its structure and its _technic_ (“labyrinth”) this episode may be regarded as a small-scale model of _Ulysses_ as a whole” (227).

 As a novel-within-a-novel, then, the episode is broken up into 19 distinct sections.
 Each centers around, more or less, a different character.
 Some move